MTAG: Modal-Temporal Attention Graph for Unaligned Human Multimodal Language Sequences

-$\mathbf{z}_i$ now becomes the new node embedding for node $i$.
-After aggregation, node $i$ transformed from a unimodal node into a multimodal node (illustrated by the mixing of colors of the nodes in Figure \ref{fig:system}) that carries rich information from its neighbor.
-As described in previous sections, because our graph is a fully connected one, node $i$ can gather information from all modalities at all timestamps, allowing rich and complex cross-modal and temporal interactions to be modeled.
+where $\mathcal{N}_i$ defines the neighbors of $v_i$ and hyperparameter $H$ is the number of total attention heads. $\mathbf{z}_i$ now becomes the new node embedding for node $v_i$.
+After aggregation, $v_i$ transformed from a node with unimodal information into a node encoding the diverse modal-temporal interactions between $v_i$ and its neighbors (illustrated by the mixing of colors of the nodes in Figure \ref{fig:system}).

-The heterogeneous input data of the multimodal graph could be of different scales, making the variance of the data high.
-Previous work \citep{han2019} has shown using multi-head attention, as oppose to single-head attention, could help stabilize the training process.
-We incorporate this idea into our model by repeating the edge-type specific attention vector $H$ times, where $H$ is a hyperparameter representing the number of attention heads.
-With multi-head attention, the output node feature $\mathbf{z}_i$ is obtained by concatenating each head's output:
+We desgined the operation to have $H$ multi-head attention heads because the heterogeneous input data of the multimodal graph could be of different scales, making the variance of the data high.
+Adding multi-head attention could help stabilize the behavior of the operation.